daha-la/GASP2.0/GASP1.0/README.md

 # GASP1.0
 This folder contains all code nescessary for running the first version of GASP.
+For more information, please refer to the [GASP paper](https://pubs.acs.org/doi/10.1021/acsomega.4c01583) and the [GitHub](https://github.com/degnbol/GASP).

 Before running any scripts, please activate the conda environment for GASP1.0.
 ````bash
 conda activate GASP1.0
 ````